gr8linux/ajdttable/README.md

 If shortcode content is not seen printed, check the WP settings to see if any option is enabled to restrict where and when shortcode is printed.
 Also confirm if the shortcode API-NAME is correct and there is no duplicate `api` attribute for the shortcode.
 Please try the shortcode content in an isolated environment and confirm if the shortcode content is working correctly as expected.

 ### Screenshots ###
-1. AjaxTable Settings page for managing custom REST APIs.
+1. AJDT Settings page for managing custom REST APIs.
 2. API Create New Page.
 3. 'Short Codes' for viewing, and displaying API data
 4. Sample API data